• PROGRAM

 16:40 – 17:10 COFFEE BREAK

-Employability, Career Negotiation, and Recruitment Practices Biographical approach Narratives of becoming a practitioner‑researcher Activism and citizenship Qualitative and visual approaches of body representations and sexuality Food, Climate, and Social Change Qualitative research and health: from understanding to transforming?
+Employability, Career Negotiation, and Recruitment Practices Biographical approach and identity construction Narratives of becoming a practitioner‑researcher Qualitative and visual approaches of body representations and sexuality Food, Climate, and Social Change Qualitative research and health: from understanding to transforming?

 18:45 WELCOME DRINK